Ann Kelley (politician): Early life and education

 Kelley was born in Joplin, Missouri and attended Liberal High School in Liberal, Missouri.
 She earned a Bachelor of Science degree in middle school science and English from Missouri Southern State University and a Master of Science in curriculum and middle school reading and writing from Grand Canyon University.

 Career

 Kelley began her career as an English teacher in the Lamar School District.
-Kelley is a member of the National Rifle Association, Missouri Farm Bureau, and the Missouri State Teachers Association.
+Kelley is a member of the National Rifle Association of America, Missouri Farm Bureau, and the Missouri State Teachers Association.
 She was also a board member of the Barton County Ambulance District.
 She was elected to the Missouri House of Representatives in November 2018 and assumed office in January 2019.

-She is an avid conspiracy theorist and election denier.
+She has propagated conspiracy theories relating to election denial, raising doubts about Missouri election integrity.

-Kelley gained national exposure when sponsoring a perceived anti-LGBTQ bill, the Parental Rights in Education act on the 23rd February 2023.
+Kelley gained national exposure when sponsoring an anti-LGBTQ bill, the Parental Rights in Education act on the 23rd February 2023.
 Kelley was challenged on the state House floor by fellow Republican Representatives Phil Christofanelli over the wording and application, eventually forcing Kelley to acknowledge that she did not know how it would be applied in reference to talking about Martha Washington being the wife of George Washington because of sexual orientation.

+Kelley proposed a dress code for women in the Missouri House of Representatives, including covering the shoulders.